tianshuang/mysql_table_toJavaBean/README.md

 ### Prerequisites
 - Java 7 and above

-[Download jar from here](https://storage.tianshuang.me/2017/03/mysql_table_toJavaBean.jar), or you can compile your own.<br />
+[Download jar from here](https://storage.tianshuang.me/2017/03/mysql_table_toJavaBean.jar), or you can compile your own.<br/>
-[Download config file template from here](https://storage.tianshuang.me/2017/03/config.json), and replace with your config.<br />
+[Download config file template from here](https://storage.tianshuang.me/2017/03/config.json), and replace with your config.

 Here is a quick example:
 ```
 java -Dfile.encoding=UTF8 -jar mysql_table_toJavaBean.jar